Our next Trans Dinarica expedition: Albania!

 3. Meeting farmers, shepherds

-If you come across a shepherd with a herd of sheep or cows, stop and if necessary, get off your bike and, at least with a facial expression, ask if you can continue.
+As you explore Balkan travel routes, you may come across a shepherd with a herd of sheep or cows, stop and if necessary, get off your bike and, at least with a facial expression, ask if you can continue.
 Bicycles are not as big as cars, and not as loud as motorcycles, but still: let the locals know that you respect their animals, their work, and their way of life.

 4. Bicycle services, parts